LDuguma/Professional_tools/README.md

 # - Open index.html in your browser
 (You can just double-click the file)

-#👩‍💻 Developed By
+# 👩‍💻 Developed By
 Lalisa Duguma, PhD.
 Global Evergreening Alliance (GEA)

-This project was developed to provide a practical tool for environmental and forestry professionals to better plan and manage their tree planting initiatives.
+This project was developed to provide a practical tool for environmental and forestry professionals to better plan and manage their tree-based restoration initiatives.

-#📜 License
+# 📜 License
 © 2025 Lalisa Duguma, Global Evergreening Alliance (GEA).
 All rights reserved.

 This tool is provided for estimation purposes only.
 The developer is not liable for any damages resulting from its use.
 Always consult with a qualified professional for critical decisions.